Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ### MLflow Metrics and Summary:

-As we can see from screenshot below from Databricks MLFlow UI, Run Name, Duration of each run and metrics logged.
+As we can see screenshot below from Databricks MLFlow UI with Run Name, Duration of each Run and metrics logged.

 Used the MLflow UI in Databricks to compare multiple runs of Logistic Regression, Random Forest, and XGBoost.
 Selected the best model based on precision-recall trade-off and registered it using Model Resgistry in databricks to serve it later for deployment and making production level predictions.

-We used precision-recall curve evaluation and selected an optimal threshold to minimize false negatives while avoiding unnecessary false alarms.
+We used precision-recall curve evaluation and selected an optimal threshold to minimize false negatives while avoiding unnecessary false alarms of employee leaving.

 <img width="1267" alt="MLflow Metrics 1" src="https://github.com/user-attachments/assets/3aa46be3-58a5-4961-91f8-b138bc220283" />